gazaskygeeks/Coding-Foundations-course/coursebook/session-13/loops.md

     console.log("The number is " + i );
 }
 ```
 The previous example defines a loop that starts with `i=1`.
-The loop will continued until the value of variable `i` is less than or equal to 5.
+The loop will continue as long as the value of the variable `i` is less than or equal to 5.
 The variable `i` will increase by 1 each time the loop runs.

 ### The while Loop: